iq-coryp/documentation-testing/pages/api/classification-tree.md

 A **Classification Tree** is a hierarchical structure describing a taxonomy of {{products}}.

-To learn more about Classification Trees, see [Classification Tree](/api/concepts/classification-tree/)
+To learn more about Classification Trees, see {{classificationconcept}}.

 ## Endpoints